-The REFout\EN input is internally synchronized with the selected input clock by the SYNC block.
+The REFout EN input is internally synchronized with the selected input clock by the SYNC block.
 This synchronizing function prevents glitches and runt pulses from occurring on the REFout clock when enabled or disabled.
-REFout will be enabled within 3 cycles ( $t{EN}$ ) of the input clock after REFout\EN is toggled high.
-REFout will be disabled within 3 cycles ( $t{DIS}$ ) of the input clock after REFout\EN is toggled low.
+REFout is enabled within three cycles (tFN) of the input clock after REFout EN is toggled high.
+REFout will be disabled within three cycles (tDIS) of the input clock after REFout EN is toggled low.

 When REFout is disabled, the use of a resistive loading can be used to set the output to a predetermined level.
-For example, if REFout is configured with a 1 k $\Omega$ load to ground, then the output will be pulled to low when disabled.
+For example, if REFout is configured with a 1-k $\Omega$ load to ground, then the output will be pulled to low when disabled.